 The National Guard Association of the United States (NGAUS) invites the States, the District of Columbia, and the Territories to submit bids to host its General Conference in the year 20XX.
-The invitation (bid) must be submitted in writing to the President of NGAUS from the Adjutant General and either the Association President or the Executive Director (dual signature) of a state/territory desiring to host the Conference.
+The invitation (bid) must be submitted in writing to the President of NGAUS from the Adjutant General, the State Association President, and the Executive Director (Three Signatures) of a state/territory desiring to host the Conference.

 The criteria for hosting a NGAUS General Conference, Section 3.
 We have additional supporting data available if you are strongly considering bidding on a future conference.
 A bid to host the General Conference must address your state's ability to meet each of the criteria.
-Additional questions on criteria should be directed to the General Conference Coordinator, NGAUS Chief of Staff, at 202-408-5895 or email at cos@ngaus.org.
+Additional questions on criteria should be directed to the NGAUS VP, General Conference/General Conference Coordinator, at 202-454-5312 or email at jake.jakubek@ngaus.org.

 Once an intention to bid is received, the NGAUS General Conference Coordinator will review and conduct site surveys, as practicable, to determine the ability of a proposed host city to meet the bidding criteria.
-This will permit the presentation of findings to the NGAUS Committee on the General Conference (a NGAUS standing committee) at its November year meeting.
+This will permit the presentation of findings to the NGAUS Committee on the General Conference (a NGAUS standing committee) at its

+November year meeting.
 States that meet the criteria will be notified by NGAUS and informed of their presentation date and time to the Nov 20XX NGAUS General Conference Committee.
 States should use the time between Mar 20XX to Nov 20XX to coordinate with their local Convention & Visitor Bureaus (CVB's), City Hotels and other site venues to build the best collective proposal as possible.
 Final selection results will be released at the latest by the Mar 20XX Board of Directors meeting